 7. Optimize Your Subscriber List

 Instead of buying lists, grow your in-house subscriber list and get to know your customers and what they need from you.
 If someone is not responding, move on.
-Collect email addresses at manufacturing trade shows and by promoting blog subscriptions through your website.

 HubSpot, MailChimp, and many other services are available to help you streamline and automate emails for your manufacturing marketing.
 In other words, “We don’t have time” isn’t a valid excuse.

 Congrats!
-You’re a Certified Email Genius
+You’re an Email Genius.

 With these eight simple steps, you can run an efficient and effective email campaign without putting too much extra stress on your staff or budget.
-It doesn’t take much effort to be brief, genuine, and educational.